On the Applicability of Registration Uncertainty: Abstract

 \section{Abstract}

-\emph{Estimating the uncertainty in image registration is an area of current research that is aimed at providing information that will enable surgeons to assess the operative risk based on registered image data and the estimated registration uncertainty.
-If they receive inaccurately calculated registration uncertainty and misplace confidence in the alignment solutions, severe consequences may result.
-For probabilistic image registration (PIR), most research quantifies the registration uncertainty using summary statistics of the transformation distributions.
-In this paper, we study a rarely examined topic: whether those summary statistics of the transformation distribution truly represent the registration uncertainty.
-Using concrete examples, we show that there are two types of uncertainties: the transformation uncertainty, $U_\mathrm{t}$, and label uncertainty $U_\mathrm{l}$. $U_\mathrm{t}$ indicates the doubt concerning transformation parameters and can be estimated by conventional uncertainty measures, while $U_\mathrm{l}$ is strongly linked to the goal of registration.
-Further, we show that using $U_\mathrm{t}$ to quantify $U_\mathrm{l}$ is inappropriate and can be misleading.
-In addition, we present some potentially critical findings regarding PIR. }
+Estimating the uncertainty in (probabilistic) image registration enables, e.g., surgeons to assess the operative risk based on the trustworthiness of the registered image data.
+If surgeons receive inaccurately calculated registration uncertainty and misplace unwarranted confidence in the alignment solutions, severe consequences may result.
+For probabilistic image registration (PIR), the predominant way to quantify the registration uncertainty is using summary statistics of the distribution of transformation parameters.
+The majority of existing research focuses on trying out different summary statistics as well as means to exploit them.
+Distinctively, in this paper, we study two rarely examined topics: (1) whether those summary statistics of the transformation distribution most informatively represent the registration uncertainty; (2) Does utilizing the registration uncertainty always be beneficial.
+We show that there are two types of uncertainties: the transformation uncertainty, $U_\mathrm{t}$, and label uncertainty $U_\mathrm{l}$.
+The conventional way of using $U_\mathrm{t}$ to quantify $U_\mathrm{l}$ is inappropriate and can be misleading.
+By a real data experiment, we also share a potentially critical finding that making use of the registration uncertainty may not always be an improvement.